What is Microsoft Edge? Everything you need to know

 Edge has a noticeably cleaner look than IE 10 or IE 11 and is very much in line with the overall Windows 10 aesthetic.
 Think squared-off corners on tabs, 2D design, and monochrome for the basic colouring of the browser window.

 One of the headline benefits of Edge is that it's now the preinstalled browser that ships with Windows 10.
-The obvious advantage here is that you don't need to install any third party software in order to start browsing.
-This isn't the case with Firefox or Chrome of course, so will save you some time if you want to hit the internet as soon as you unbox your chiny new Windows 10 machine.
+The obvious advantage here is that you don't need to install any third-party software in order to start browsing.
+This isn't the case with Firefox or Chrome, of course, so will save you some time if you want to hit the internet as soon as you unbox your shiny new Windows 10 machine.
 And the great thing about Edge is that it's not simply a browser add-on to Windows 10.
-It's pretty well-integrated into the entire platform, so you can use the Cortana voice assistant to perform voice searches, for example, or save information straight to OneDrive without too much hassle at all.
+It's pretty well integrated into the entire platform, so you can use the Cortana voice assistant to perform voice searches, for example, or save information straight to OneDrive without too much hassle at all.

 Another big bonus of the Edge browser is that it will present tailored content, specifically relevant to your interests, whether that be news headlines, weather reports or other content from the web that it thinks you'll be interested in, based on your web-based activities.